RohanAlexander/telling_stories_with_data/_book/11-static_communication.md

 ### Bar charts

 We typically use a bar chart when we have a categorical variable that we want to focus on.
 We saw an example of this in Chapter \@ref(drinking-from-a-fire-hose) where we constructed a graph of the number of occupied beds.
-The geom that we will primarily use is `geom_bar()`, but there are many variants to cater for the specific situation.
+The geom that we primarily use is `geom_bar()`, but there are many variants to cater for the specific situation.

 We will use a dataset from the 1997-2001 British Election Panel Study that was put together by @fox2006effect.